 In the drop-down menu, select the location in which you want to copy the script:

-User: Saves the script to your user preferences.
+User: Saves the script to a directory in your user preferences directory.
 You will be able to run and edit the script from any scene as long as you are logged in as the same user.NOTE If you are using Harmony Stand Alone, the script will be saved to the preferences for your account on your computer. if you are using Harmony Server, the script will be saved to the preferences for your Harmony database user.

 - Global: If you are using Harmony Server, select this option to save the script to the Harmony database's global script directory.
 Anyone who is logged in to the database will be able to edit and run this script.